BabakTaheri1/BabakTaheri1.github.io/_pages/about.md

         ">
           paper
         </a>
         on power systems resilience has been accepted for publication in the IEEE Transactions on Power Systems.
       </li>

       <li style="margin-bottom:1em;">
-        <span style="font-weight:bold; color:#555;">April 2024:</span>
+        <span style="font-weight:bold; color:#555;">📰 April 2024:</span>
         Check out our new
         <a href="https://arxiv.org/pdf/2404.05125" target="_blank" style="
           color:red;